 Let’s start with something we can use to brew coffee and move on from there.

 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my own percolator.
-It is about $21 and without question, it makes great coffee.
+It makes great coffee.
 I also own this manual coffee grinder and starting using it a couple of weeks ago when my electric grinder went T.U.:

 Lodge Logic Cast Iron Pre-Seasoned Drop Biscuit Pan: Biscuits with jam are one of my favorite comfort foods.
 This is the pan I purchased for biscuit making and to me, it was worth the cost.

 Dorcy LED Wireless Motion Sensor Flood Lite: Having adequate light when the grid is down is another key to comfort.
-Don’t let the $16 price lead you to think this wireless flood light is wimpy.
 I have two of these and feel that these lights are worth double the price.

 Coleman Mini Lantern: You already know that I have a think about flashlights but this is a slightly different take on portable lighting.
 It is 7.5 inches tall lantern and weighs just seven ounces, including batteries.
 And boy does it give off light.
 Inexpensive plus, it is a genuine Coleman.